 Another gold, 1-2 finish for China in Olympic diving

-Xie led another 1-2 finish for China in Olympic diving, claiming gold in men’s 3-meter springboard Tuesday.
-Teammate Wang Zongyuan held off Jack Laugher of Britain for the silver.
+TOKYO (AP) — Xie Siyi and Wang Zongyuan gave China another 1-2 finish in Olympic diving, claiming gold and silver in men’s 3-meter springboard Tuesday.

 The Chinese divers held the top two spots after both the preliminaries and the semifinals, and it was more of the same in the finals.

 Xie broke down in tears when the scores for his final dive were posted, a string of 9.0s and 9.5s that clinched the victory with 558.75 points.
 Wang came over to give his teammate a hug.

 The biggest drama was for the silver, but Wang nailed his final dive to finish with 534.90 and hold off Jack Laugher of Britain.